 1. Come Up with An Access Control Plan

-You can save massive amounts of time by automating cumbersome tasks in multi-cloud environments.
+You can save massive amounts of time by automating cumbersome tasks in the multi-cloud.
 Some of the tasks include vulnerability scanning, networking, and patching.
 Other than saving time, you also get to minimize human errors and free up staff to handle revenue-generating tasks.

 Cloud providers offer scripting tools for automation.
 But you should consider using a third-party tool, such as CloudBolt.
 It’s more extensive and works seamlessly across different clouds.
 For greenfield environments, you should use serverless or container technologies.
 CloudBolt has the tools needed to manage both brownfield and greenfield environments.
 Moving workloads between clouds becomes much easier since applications are mobile and self-contained.